mukhes3/Multi-agent-pursuit-in-urban-evironment/README.md

 # Multi-agent-pursuit-in-urban-evironment
 This is a course project for the 'Distributed Systems &amp; Sensors' class I had taken at RPI.
+We called this project 'Catching Batman'.

 ## Introduction
 Consider an urban environment where there are many agents that move along a